IBM/data-science-best-practices/dependency_management.md

 This type of `requirements.txt` is generated from the output of running `$ pip freeze` from within a current working runtime environment for the application.
 This encourages dev/prod parity, and encourages you to treat code within external packages with the same level of respect as your application code (because it is your application code).

 Even though the fixed-version format for `requirements.txt` is considered to be a best practice, it can sometimes be a bit cumbersome.
-Namely, if you are working on the codebase of your proejct, and want to `$ pip install --upgrade` some/all of the packages, you wouldn't be able to do so easily.
+Namely, if you are working on the codebase of your project, and want to `$ pip install --upgrade` some/all of the packages, you wouldn't be able to do so easily.

 For additional information on the `requirements.txt` file, feel free to consult the [pip user guide](https://pip.pypa.io/en/latest/user_guide/#requirements-files).

 ### Taking dependency management to the next level with `pipenv` or `poetry`

-> **Q: Is there a better approach to ```pip freeze```?**<br/>
+> **Q: Is there a better approach to ```pip freeze```?**
+>
 > A: Yes, because there is a high risk to include dependencies that you don't actually need when executing `pip freeze`.
 You should always aim to minimize your dependencies.

 `poetry` is a dependency manager for Python projects and improves on the more traditional `requirements.txt` method described previously.